0xpr03/yayd/README.md

 # yayd-backend
-### Yet another youtube downloader-backend for the query & proxy downloading.
+### Yet another youtube downloader-backend for DB based downloading with proxy support.
 Supports playlists & mass downloads as zip

 And is my personal entry into rust as a language (Thanks at this point to the people on #rust & #rust-offtopic @ mozilla IRC) [GUI Example](***REMOVED***)